 People want smaller portions, says the data.
 Think protein bars, mini meals, and healthy snacks.
 They also want products that ease gut distress (a common side effect of GLP-1 drugs) and anything that promotes hydration.

 Wellness brands should make adjustments now.
 Vitamin Shoppe and GNC have already devised product mixes to meet the new needs.
 The startup Supergut (which sells prebiotics for gut health) has published content related to GLP-1 drugs for about two years.
-Their sales quadrupled in the past six months, according to CEO Marc Washington.
+Their sales quadrupled in six months after making these changes, according to CEO Marc Washington.

-Supergut is a useful case study in content marketing.
+Supergut is a useful case study for wellness operators.
 If you want people to know your product supports or mimics anti-obesity meds, you must educate them.
 Simplify the science, build trust, and sales will follow.
 To learn why wellness consumers need to see science before buying, read my post covering the results of a recent McKinsey report.

 You’ll get results too if you’re positioned for the Ozempic wave.
 Know your customer, then explain how you’ll solve their problems.
-That’s a formula for success.
+That’s the formula for success.